 If You’re Considering Chemical Peel

 Chemical peel uses a chemical solution to improve and smooth the texture of the facial skin by removing its damaged outer layers.
 It is helpful for those individuals with facial blemishes, wrinkles and uneven skin pigmentation.
 Phenol, trichloroacetic acid (TCA) and alphahydroxy acids (AHAs) are used for this purpose.
 The precise formula used may be adjusted to meet each patient’s needs.
 Although chemical peel may be performed in conjunction with a facelift, it is not a substitute for such surgery, nor will it prevent or slow the aging process.
 This page provides basic information about certain types of chemical peel treatments and the results you might expect.
 It won’t answer all your questions, since a lot depends on your individual circumstances.
-Once you and Dr. Mabourakh have decided on a specific peel program, be sure to ask about any details that you do not understand.
+Once you and our esthetician have decided on a specific peel program, be sure to ask about any details that you do not understand.

 Deciding if chemical peel is right for you Chemical peel is most commonly performed for cosmetic reasons — to enhance your appearance and your self confidence.
 Chemical peel may also remove pre-cancerous skin growths, soften acne facial scars and even control acne.
 In certain cases, health insurance may cover the peel procedure.
 Be sure to check your policy and contact your insurance company before the procedure is performed.

 Alphahydroxy acids (AHAs), such as glycolic, lactic, or fruit acids are the mildest of the peel formulas and produce light peels.
 These types of peels can provide smoother, brighter-looking skin for people who can’t spare the time to recover from a phenol or TCA peel.
 AHA peels may be used to treat fine wrinkling, areas of dryness, uneven pigmentation and acne.
 Various concentrations of an AHA may be applied weekly or at longer intervals to obtain the best result.
-Dr. Mabourakh will make this decision during your consultation and as the treatment proceeds.
+Our esthetician will make this decision during your consultation in Sacramento and as the treatment proceeds.
 An alphahydroxy acid, such as glycolic acid, can also be mixed with a facial wash or cream in lesser concentrations as part of a daily skin-care regimen to improve the skin’s texture.

 AHA peels may cause stinging, redness, irritation and crusting.
 However, as the skin adjusts to the treatment regimen, these problems will subside.

 With a TCA peel, your healed skin will be able to produce pigment as always; the peel will not bleach the skin.
 However, TCA-peel patients are advised to avoid sun exposure for several months after treatment to protect the newly formed layers of skin.
-Even though TCA is milder than phenol, it may also produce some unintended color changes in the skin.

 Peel Formulas At A Glance